Tux-Web-Tools/rss-feed-site-generator/README.md

 ## Configuration

-The global configuration file needs to be copied and renamed:
+The global configuration file needs to be copied and renamed, if you did not use composer to create the project.

 ```shell script
 cd config